Axa Investment Managers: History

+In 2011, Axa Rosenberg, the firm's quantitative equity investment subsidiary, paid out a total of $242M in connection with an SEC settlement for a coding error that Axa Rosenberg concealed from its clients and that had led to investment losses.
+The fallout from this failure in risk management caused the collapse of Axa Rosenberg.
+As of 2025, Axa Rosenberg's business has been reorganized as AXA IM EQI (Axa Investment Managers Equity Quantitative Investments).

 In 2012, Axa IM established two joint ventures with Bank of India.
 They were BOI AXA Investment Managers Private Limited and BOI AXA Trustee Services Private Limited, which are based in India.

 During 2016, Axa IM set up Chorus, a hedge fund platform.
 In the same year, the Real Assets division acquired Sydney-based, Eureka Funds Management to expand its real assets' operation in the Asia-Pacific region.

 Axa Investment registered as a crypto service provider in France in March 2023, avoiding disruption to their services.
 Bloomberg reported in August 2023 that Axa Investment Managers would be laying off around 90 positions out of its 2,600 employees it had as of the end of 2022.

 In April 2024, Axa IM acquired W Capital Partners, a private equity firm specializing on GP-led and secondary investments.

 In July 2024, it was reported that there were talks to merge Axa IM and BNP Paribas Asset Management into a joint venture between Axa and BNP Paribas which would have €1.4 trillion ($1.5 trillion) in assets under management.
 In December 2024, a deal was signed for $5.32 billion where Axa IM would become part of BNP Paribas.

-On July 1, 2025, BNP Paribas Cardif announced that it had completed the acquisition of AXA IM, as well as reporting a partnership with AXA Group to manage part of its assets.
+On 1 July 2025, BNP Paribas Cardif announced that it had completed the acquisition of AXA IM, as well as reporting a partnership with AXA Group to manage part of its assets.

-Business overview

-Axa IM has seven different investment platforms.
-They are: